[Investigation] Blood from stone: What did British PR firm do for Malta?

 Philosophy

-The lack of transparency on Chelgate comes amid almost daily revelations in Malta that top members of Muscat's government had "engaged in deliberate wrong-doing".
+The wilful opacity on Chelgate comes amid almost daily revelations in Malta that top members of Muscat's government had "engaged in deliberate wrong-doing".

-EUobserver's investigation posed the question if Muscat also used the British PR firm to promulgate exotic theories on who killed Caruana Galizia.
+EUobserver's investigation posed the question if Muscat also used the British PR firm to promulgate exotic theories on who killed Caruana Galizia?

 But whatever Chelgate really did, the Maltese government, just like the firm, prefers people not to know.